isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-account-options-menu.md

 ---
-description: Use the Account Options menu to update your account settings, set merchandising preferences, or remove your own Search&Promote account.
+description: Use the Account Options menu to update your account settings, set merchandising preferences, or remove your own Search&amp;Promote account.
-seo-description: Use the Account Options menu to update your account settings, set merchandising preferences, or remove your own Search&Promote account.
+seo-description: Use the Account Options menu to update your account settings, set merchandising preferences, or remove your own Search&amp;Promote account.
 seo-title: About the Account Options menu
 solution: Target
 subtopic: Account Options